-A child who needs this remedy is often sweet and tearful when ill and wants a lot of attention and comforting.
+A child who needs this remedy is often sweet and tearful when ill and wants a lot of attention and comfort.
 Itching and other discomforts are worse from warmth and in stuffy rooms, and improved by cool fresh air.
 The person is rarely thirsty, even during fever.

 If itching is so severe that the person finds it impossible to keep from scratching—or if eruptions have a nagging, burning pain—this remedy may bring relief.
 The symptoms (and the person) become worse from warmth and aggravated after bathing.
 Both heat and chills are felt during fever.
 The person may feel drowsy in the afternoon and restless and hot at night.

 A child who needs this remedy usually is irritable and may object to being touched or looked at.
 The eruptions are sore, and touching them may bring on shooting pains.

 When this remedy is indicated, the skin around the eruptions is pink and puffy and very itchy, with stinging pains.
 The eyelids may also be swollen.
 The person feels worse from warmth, is irritable, and usually is not thirsty.

 This remedy is indicated when a child is hot and feverish, with a red flushed face, and eyes that are sensitive to light.
 A pounding headache may be felt, accompanied by either restlessness or drowsiness.
 The rash usually is red, with a feeling of heat and throbbing.